 A part is a specific instance of a hard disk, memory chip, NIC card, etc.

 A part may be placed into a part slot on a hardware chassis.

 Parts assignments can be tracked.
 For example, where the Part is located or being used.
 A part can be assigned to a Storage Room, Device, or a status of RMA, In Transit, or Storage Rack (or Cabinet).

 Before an actual Part can be added to Device42, a model must first be created, then Parts can be added as line items.

-Model information (indicated in the red box above)
+Model information (indicated in the Top half of the Part’s Model screenshot above)

-Part inventory information for this model (indicated in the yellow/orange box above)
+Part inventory information for this model (indicated in the green box above)

 Adding a Parts Model

 Add a new part model/type by adding a “Parts Model”.
 As an example, let’s add a new Parts Model.